To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Now there is every reason for Tutu to shine the torch of justice on injustices in other nations as well as his own and every reason to explore injustices taking place in Israel and Palestine.
-I have no argument with him on this.
-However, his formulation of the problem is to my mind ill considered.

 First, the “they” Tutu refers to — those who threaten to withdraw research funding from those who speak out for justice, those who have forgotten their own experience of humiliation, those who do not care about the downtrodden — are defined as “our Jewish sisters and brothers”.
 If he reflects about what he has written, he may share the discomfort I have in reading this characterisation of Jews.

 Why only Israel?

 Second, the question of why he singles out Israel and Israeli academic institutions is not explained.
 Why not a host of other countries that repress their own inhabitants or occupy foreign lands, or a host of other universities that are equally implicated in policies of state?
 My own country, Britain, has after all been engaged in two bloody wars with casualties that far outnumber anything that has involved Israel.
 Why not boycott British academics?

 The academic boycott campaign he supports looks to the exclusion of Israeli Jews — and only Israeli Jews — from the scholarly life of humanity.
 This seems to me discriminatory.